Negative binomial distribution

-For occurrences of associated discrete events, like tornado outbreaks, the Polya distributions can be used to give more accurate models than the Poisson distribution by allowing the mean and variance to be different, unlike the Poisson.
 The negative binomial distribution has a variance $\mu /p$, with the distribution becoming identical to Poisson in the limit $p\to 1$ for a given mean $\mu$ (i.e. when the failures are increasingly rare).
+Here $p\in [0,1]$ is the success probability of each Bernoulli trial.
 This can make the distribution a useful overdispersed alternative to the Poisson distribution, for example for a robust modification of Poisson regression.
 In epidemiology, it has been used to model disease transmission for infectious diseases where the likely number of onward infections may vary considerably from individual to individual and from setting to setting.
 More generally, it may be appropriate where events have positively correlated occurrences causing a larger variance than if the occurrences were independent, due to a positive covariance term.

 The term "negative binomial" is likely due to the fact that a certain binomial coefficient that appears in the formula for the probability mass function of the distribution can be written more simply with negative numbers.

 Definitions

 Imagine a sequence of independent Bernoulli trials: each trial has two potential outcomes called "success" and "failure."
 In each trial the probability of success is $p$ and of failure is $1-p$.
 We observe this sequence until a predefined number $r$ of successes occurs.
-Then the random number of observed failures, $X$, follows the negative binomial (or Pascal) distribution:
+Then the random number of observed failures, $X$, follows the negative binomial distribution: